Admiralty Interview Board: Outcome

-Candidates are given the outcome of the assessment before being released - i.e. whether they achieved a strong pass, pass, or they did not pass - and how they did on the fitness test.

 Where a candidate has passed they may be offered a position immediately, or further selection may take place based on those candidates with the best scores over a number of boards.
 Where a candidate has passed but has not been selected, they may be offered an alternative branch (should there be shortages), or they may be invited to reattend AIB after 12 months when there may be more vacancies.

 Where a candidate has not achieved a pass they may be invited back again (usually after a period of at least 6 months) if the board president believes the individual has future potential, or they may be advised that they should not return.

 In all cases, candidates may only take part in an AIB at most three times.

 All successful RN and RFA candidates who have passed AIB, have been selected, and have accepted the offer of employment then attend initial officer training at Britannia Royal Naval College in Dartmouth; CTCRM Lympstone for successful RM candidates.